 Hotels.com for hotels and prices.
 I do have a couple of hotels in the California area that I prefer to stay at, so I do check those first.
 After I check out the hotel prices for the weeks around the time frame that I’m thinking about traveling, I then weight out the pros and cons of the pricing.
 So if my hotel is more expensive on the week I travel, but the flight is not… VS the hotel is cheaper than my flight, to see what would save me the most money.
 After I figure out hotels, I jump over to Undercovertourist.com to check out the crowd calendar.

 The third stop is:

-The reason I plan so far a head of time is because I don’t like spending money.
+The reason I plan so far ahead of time is that I don’t like spending money.
 Plain and simple.

 Why plan ahead?

 You will receive way better pricing either by planning early or by monitoring for price drops.

 - 99% of the time you won’t be able to beat their prices.

 - They price match if you can find lower prices.